-- transmission is de-clutched into Neutral, - parking brake is applied, - auxiliary hydraulic and carriage tilt and swing functions are disabled, - machine inclination sensor is activated, with the result that the Telescopic Handler must be level laterally (side-to-side) and longitudinally (front-toback) to within the factory pre-set limits before the boom control joystick will function, and - remote shutdown switch is activated, meaning that the switch must be connected and in the "on" position for the boom control joystick to function.
-Pressing the shutdown switch will disengage the boom control joystick, and stop all platform movement.
+- transmission is de-clutched into Neutral - parking brake is applied - rear axle stabilizer cylinder is locked - auxiliary hydraulic and carriage tilt and swing functions are disabled - machine inclination sensor is activated, with the result that the Telescopic Handler must be level laterally (side-to-side) and longitudinally (front-toback) to within the factory preset limits before the boom control joystick will function - remote shutdown switch is activated, with the result that the switch must be connected and in the "on" position for the boom control joystick to function.
+Depressing the switch will disengage the boom control joystick, and stop all platform movement.
 The remote shutdown switch box is supplied with a coiled electrical cable that must be connected to the outlet on the front of the innermost boom section near the carriage.
-The switch must be accessible by the platform personnel at all times when the platform is to be moved.
+The switch must be accessible by the platform personnel any time the platform is to be moved.

-To de-activate the PWP System, apply and hold the service brakes on for three or more seconds, and press the bottom of the PWP System rocker switch.
+To de-activate the system, apply and hold the service brakes on for three or more seconds, and press the bottom of the PWP System rocker switch.
 The system is de-activated when the lamp in the PWP System rocker switch is off.